LorenzCK/docker-crontaimer/README.md

 Lightweight image based on **Alpine:3.8** that runs the cron daemon in foreground.
 Crontab file can be built into your image or mounted as a volume.

-Docker, docker-compose, make and bash are included, allowing you to run scripts or interact with your containers in response from your cron jobs.
+Docker, docker-compose, make and bash are included, allowing you to run scripts or interact with your containers in response to your cron jobs.

 ## Usage